NSUR COIN (NSUR) One Day Trading Volume Tops $440.41

-NSUR COIN (NSUR) traded flat against the U.S. dollar during the twenty-four hour period ending at 16:00 PM ET on June 26th.
-One NSUR COIN token can currently be bought for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
-NSUR COIN has a total market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
-Over the last seven days, NSUR COIN has traded flat against the U.S. dollar.
+NSUR COIN (NSUR) traded flat against the US dollar during the 1-day period ending at 17:00 PM Eastern on June 27th.
+NSUR COIN has a total market capitalization of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
+Over the last seven days, NSUR COIN has traded flat against the US dollar.
+One NSUR COIN token can currently be purchased for about $0.0001 or 0.00000000 BTC on major exchanges.

 Here is how similar cryptocurrencies have performed over the last 24 hours: